Here and gone: When major buildings don’t even make it to middle age

 Eastland Mall in 2009.
 Photo: Nancy Pierce

-What’s there now: The 80-acre east Charlotte site has been largely unoccupied since the demolition, but plans for a major mixed-use development that will include a major league soccer facility, retail, restaurants and residences are slowly moving forward
+What’s there now: The 80-acre east Charlotte site has been largely unoccupied since the demolition, but plans for a major mixed-use development that will include a major league soccer facility, retail, restaurants and residences are slowly moving forward.

 Which similar spaces are at risk: Northlake Mall — Charlotte’s youngest, at just 16 years old — is facing possible foreclosure proceedings after its owner reportedly failed to make debt payments.
 Pineville’s Carolina Place Mall, which opened 30 years ago, has also struggled to retain anchor tenants.